Justice-Through-Code/tps-w17d1-projectmilestone/1technicaldemo.md

 Core Principles of Effective Demos:
 "Let's explore what makes a technical demonstration compelling:"

-1. Start with Why "Before showing any features, establish the problem you're solving.
+1. Start with Why: "Before showing any features, establish the problem you're solving.
 For our weather app:
 Why do people need weather information?
 What problems do existing solutions have?
 How does your application address these issues?"